draganavucic/Images-and-Waves/README.md

 ### Parameters

-User can enter and chose parameters used in algorithms calculations.
-Mode (safe and unsafe code) can also be chosen in order to compare results.
+Users can enter and chose parameters used in algorithm calculations.
+Mode (safe and unsafe code) can also be chosen to compare results.
 For different parameters, different results are obtained.

 License
 ----

-Dragana Vučić, Faculty of Electronic Engineering, University of Niš
+© 2019 Dragana Vučić, Faculty of Electronic Engineering, University of Niš

-**Contact or feedback on: dragana.vucic@live.com**

 [guide]: <https://github.com/draganavucic/Images-and-Waves/blob/master/ImagesAndWaves%20-%20Korisnicko%20uputstvo.pdf>